segalab/SGVFinder/README.md

-# ICRA and SGVFinder
+# ICRA and SVFinder

 This code corrects read assignments by coverage based redistribution of ambiguously mapped reads.
-It then uses these correded assignments to detect subgenomic regions that are either variable across a cohort or deleted across 25-75% of it.
+It then uses these correded assignments to detect structural variants that are either variable across a cohort or deleted across 25-75% of it.
-This code was used for the paper "Sub-genomic variation in the gut microbiome associates with host metabolic health", TBP.
+This code was used for the paper "Structural variation in the gut microbiome associates with host health", TBP.

 ## Requirements